softlang/yas/languages/EFPL/README.md

-The Extended Functional Programming Language of softlangbook
++ EFPL (Extended Functional Programming Language)
+A small extension of the trivial functional programming language BFPL to provide higher-order functions, polymorphism, and type inference.